Tuesday, Oct. 20 – Wednesday, Oct. 21; 10:00am – 2:30pm

 WHO SHOULD ATTEND

-This one-day course is designed for scientists and engineers running infrared spectra who want to understand what constitute good spectra and how to achieve that using a variety of sampling techniques.
+This course is designed for scientists and engineers running infrared spectra who want to understand what constitute good spectra and how to achieve that using a variety of sampling techniques.
 It is particularly aimed at those students who are not familiar with all the sampling techniques available and how they impact the quality of the spectrum.

 - Instrument Issues